fallahn/speljongen/readme.md

 Speljongen depends on SFML and OpenGL libraries, and on linux you will need to install pkgmanager and gtk+3 for the native file dialogue windows.
 On macOS the project needs to link to AppKit and CoreServices for the same reason.
-The CMake file also supports creating app bundles on macOS, which requires a valid icon set and XCode 9 command line tools installed.
+The CMake file also supports creating app bundles on macOS, which requires a valid icon set (not included) and XCode 9 command line tools installed.

 Since sound emulation was added Speljongen now *also* depends on SDL2...

-Speljongen is buggy and incomplete - few games work (I don't have any commercial ROMs to test, so I'm relying on PD ROMs) and the UI is missing features.
+Speljongen OKish compatibility - few games work (I don't have any commercial ROMs to test, so I'm relying on PD ROMs) and the UI is missing features.
 Ideally I'd like to implement a better disassembler and debugger as and when enthusiasm allows...

+##### Controls
+By default WASD is mapped to the gameboy d-pad, M and N are mapped to A and B, and right shift and return are mapped to Select and Start.
+Controllers are also supported, and those which have an xbox style layout are mapped correspondingly
+eg: d-pad to d-pad, select to Select etc.

 MIT License